platformsh/platformsh-docs/docs/src/languages/php/fpm.md

       6 131072
 ```

-This indicates that the majority of requests (4800) used 2048 KB of memory.
-In this case that's likely application caching at work.
+This indicates that the majority of requests (4,800) used 2048 KB of memory.
+In this case, that's likely application caching at work.
 Most requests used up to around 10 MB of memory, while a few used as much as 18 MB and a very few (6 requests) peaked at 131 MB (probably cache clears).

 A conservative approach would suggest an average request memory of 16 MB should be sufficient.